Instrument amplifier: Standard amps

-These amps are designed to produce a variety of sounds ranging from a clean, warm sound (when used in country and soft rock) to a growling, natural overdrive, when the volume is set near its maximum, (when used for blues, rockabilly, psychobilly, and roots rock).
+Standard amplifiers, such as the Fender tweed-style amps (e.g., the Fender Bassman) are often used by traditional rock, blues, and country musicians who wish to create a vintage 1950s-style sound.
+They are used by electric guitarists, pedal steel guitar players, and blues harmonica players.
+These amps are designed to produce a variety of sounds ranging from a clean, warm sound to a growling, natural overdrive.
 These amplifiers usually have a sharp treble roll-off at 5 kHz to reduce the extreme high frequencies, and a bass roll-off at 60–100 Hz to reduce unwanted boominess.
-The nickname "tweed" refers to the lacquered beige-light brown fabric covering used on these amplifiers.
+The nickname tweed refers to the lacquered beige light-brown fabric covering used on these amplifiers.